caterinaurban/Libra/README.md

 find bias in 71.875% of the input space, and leave 4.6875% of the input space unanalyzed.
 Changing the domain to `symbolic` or `deeppoly` should analyze the entire input space finding bias in 73.44797685362308% of it.
 The input regions in which bias is found are reported on standard output.

+## Step-by-Step Experiment Reproducibility

+### RQ1: Detecting Seeded Bias

+The results of the experimental evaluation performed to answer RQ1 are shown in Tables 7-9 and summarized in Table 1.
+To reproduce them one can use the script `german.sh` within Libra's `src/libra/` folder.
+This expects the full path to Libra's executable as input:

+    ./german.sh <path to env>/bin/libra

+The script will generate...

+TODO

 ## Authors